mariuscaptari/chatapp/README.md

 ### Deployment

 The app has been deployed using Google Kubernetes Engine (GKE) and its IP has been made public.
+The main services (frontend, backend and database) are all replicated.
+Both the frontend and backend services have 3 running replicas, while the cassandra service has 5 replicas.

 ## How to run

-To start the app using the local docker compose configurations:
+To start the app locally using the docker compose configurations:

 ```shell
 docker compose up -d